 The Southwest Virginia LGBTQ+ History Project offers three LGBTQ history walking tours in Roanoke, Virginia.
 In 2016 we launched our first tour, the Downtown Roanoke LGBTQ History Walking Tour.
 In 2017 we launched our second tour, the Old Southwest Gayborhood Walking Tour.
 In 2020, we began offering our newest tour, the Salem Avenue Historic District Walking Tour.

-The Downtown Roanoke LGBTQ History Walking Tour is a free monthly two-hour walking tour exploring Roanoke’s queer past.
+Our Roanoke LGBTQ History Walking Tours are free monthly walking tours exploring Roanoke’s queer past.

 Cost: $0.
 This tour is free.
 Knowledge is power!

 Late arrivals: Our tours do not wait for late arrivals.
-Tour introductions begin promptly at 2pm and then the group will depart the building for the walking tour, so please be on time!
+Tour introductions begin promptly at 2pm and then the group will depart for the walking tour, so please be on time!

-Stops for food, drink, or bathrooms: No. The City Market building, where we begin, has food and drink for sale as well as public restrooms.
+Stops for food, drink, or bathrooms: No. However, on the Downtown Tour the City Market building has food and drink for sale as well as public restrooms.
+For the Old Southwest Tour, there are no nearby public restrooms; Southwest Market and Sunnyside Market have food and drinks for sale.
+For the Salem Avenue Tour, there are no nearby public restrooms; food and drink are for sale at various establishments along Salem Avenue.
 Please come prepared to go on a two-hour walking tour without rest stops.

 Rain or shine: Yes.
-We offer this tour twelve months out of the year.
+We offer tours year-round.
 Light rain, snow, drizzle, wind, or sun does not impact the tour.
 Please dress appropriately!
-In the event that weather is very bad, or road conditions downtown are hazardous, we will announce the cancellation of the tour on Facebook and on this website by 8 AM on the day of the tour.
+In the event that weather is very bad, or road conditions are hazardous, we will announce the cancellation of the tour on Facebook and Instagram by 8 AM on the day of the tour.

 Other questions?
 Please contact us!